 If your business establishment wishes to conduct valet services independently on an incidental basis, you must obtain a valet parking service license from the Department of Consumer Services.
 Otherwise, you must contract a licensed valet operator.
 A list of valet operators licenses in the City of Chicago is available here.
 Valet operating procedures are outlined in Chapter 4-232 of the Municipal Code of Chicago.

 To apply for a standing, loading or valet zone, please submit a completed application, a letter on company letterhead formally requesting the signage and two photos of the proposed location.
 Further requirements are detailed in the application.
+New standing zones and new loading zones require aldermanic input and further review by the Department of Transportation.
+Initial installation fees and annual maintenance fees are based on the distance of the zone.

 All loading zone application are reviewed with the considerations that the installation of loading zone signs reduces the amount of available parking in the vicinity.
 If your primary business activity does not depend on having a standing, loading or valet zone, your application may be denied.
 If there is a high concentration of zones in your area, the 46th Ward office may consolidate zones or ask businesses to share spaces.